AmandaHJLIS/MarcViiew/marcviiew-wiiext-profile..md

 ## 1. Overview

-WiiExt is an unofficial controlled vocabulary developed for use with MarcViiew and related Wii game cataloguing projects.
+WiiExt is an unofficial controlled vocabulary and thesaurus developed for use with MarcViiew and related Wii game cataloguing projects.

 The vocabulary provides terminology for describing video game genres, forms, themes, settings, and other related characteristics.